 Arm Lift

-Arm Lift Surgeon Dr. Barry L. Eppley
+Arm Lift Surgery in Carmel, IN Dr. Barry L. Eppley

 Dr. Barry L. Eppley is an experienced Indianapolis plastic surgeon who has helped numerous armlift patients reduce the amount of skin and stubborn fat deposits in the upper arm area.
 Please read the information below and visit the arm lift results page to see the outcomes of several of his patients.